ursi-2020/crm/docs/api.md

 This application manage all data from customers.

 It includes:
+ - uuid
- - firstName
+ - Last name
- - lastName
+ - First name
- - fidelityPoint
+ - Credit
- - payment
+ - Payment
  - account

 # Home Page